dilshodm/vaedb/README.md

-# VaeDB and VaeRubyd
+# VaeDB

-The vae_thrift repository contains two daemons that run for the purpose of servicing Vae Remote.
-In a typical Vae installation, these are run on separate machines for both security and scaling purposes.
+In-memory database for querying data stored by the Vae CMS application.

+This updated version replaces Thrift with a vanilla JSON-over-HTTP server implementation.

-You should build and configure VaeDB and VaeRubyd before you attempt to configure Vae Remote on your development machine.
+You should build and configure VaeDB before you attempt to configure Vae Remote on your development machine.

 ## License

-Copyright (c) 2009-2016 Action Verb, LLC.
+Copyright (c) 2009-2018 Action Verb, LLC.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by